30-Minute Chicken Noodle Soup Recipe (Better Than Store-Bought!)

 • Noodles: Use regular pasta, rice, or orzo instead of egg noodles

-• Chicken: Substitute rotisserie chicken or turkey
+• Chicken: Substitute rotisserie chicken, leftover turkey, or cooked ground chicken

-• Vegetables: Add spinach, peas, or corn
+• Vegetables: Add spinach, peas, corn, or diced bell peppers in the last 5 minutes

 • Herbs: Try rosemary or sage instead of thyme